 - Sony 55-210mm (f/4.5-6.3): My favorite Sony a6000 telephoto for zoom shots

-The Sony a6000 is one of my favorite cameras and one of the best mirrorless camera models that I’ve ever used.
+The Sony a6000 is one of my favorite cameras.
+It’s one of the best mirrorless camera models that I’ve ever used!

-While it comes with a great kit lens there are a variety of different, more suitable lenses for the a6000 that I’d recommend if you’re looking to upgrade to something that can capture higher quality and more detailed images.
+Though it comes with a great kit lens there are a number of more suitable lenses for the a6000 that I’d recommend.
+These are perfect if you’re looking to upgrade to something that can capture higher quality and more detailed images.

-There are actually two different kit lenses available and whichever one you get is likely going to be a suitable choice for the majority of photographers.
+There are two different kit lenses available.
+Both are a suitable choice for the majority of photographers.

-Right out-of-the-box the camera is able to take stunning, high quality images so for many people there isn’t really a need to upgrade to something better.
+Right out-of-the-box the camera is able to take stunning, high quality images.
+For many people, like your casual user, there isn’t a need to upgrade to something better.

-However, if you want to take advantage of a better zoom, take higher quality portrait shots, feel like using a prime lens or you just want some more options and features when it comes to taking photos then there are a a few different lenses that you should consider trying out.
+However, if you want to take advantage of a better zoom, capture higher quality portrait shots, use a prime lens or you just want some more options and features when it comes to taking photos then there are a a few different lenses that you should consider trying out.

-It’s hard to pick a single best lens for Sony a6000 cameras because there are so many different shooting types and personal photography styles that one lens isn’t really the “catch-all” for anyone looking to upgrade.
+It’s hard to pick a single best lens for Sony a6000 cameras.
+This is because here are so many different shooting types and personal photography styles.
+One lens isn’t really the “catch-all” for anyone looking to upgrade.

-Regardless, I’m going to go over some of the options that I’d recommend as the best lens for a6000 cameras depending on whether you’re looking to use a different kit lens, wide-angle, portrait, telephoto or just an all-around suitable lens for most situations.
+Regardless, I’m going to go over some of the options that I’d recommend depending on whether you’re looking to use a different kit lens, wide-angle, portrait, telephoto or something good enough for most shooting scenarios.

-Before settling on some new optics I want to remind you that there is a 1.5x crop factor with the a6000 so you’ll want to keep this in mind when you’re looking for a suitable lens.
+Before settling on some new optics I want to remind you that there is a 1.5x crop factor with the a6000.
+Keep this in mind when you’re looking for a suitable lens.